denisecase/hundred-go/README.md

 Open browser to [http://localhost:3000/](http://localhost:3000/).

+## Make/Makefile - Simplify Common Commands

+See the Makefile in the repo.
+Using make allows us to write complicated commands once and then call them by executing a Make target.
+When creating new make targets use a TAB - not spaces.

+Open PowerShell as Admin, install Make, add it to your path, and exit PS.

+- `winget install GnuWin32.Make`
+- Win Start Key / Edit the System Environment Variables / Environment Variables / Sytem Variables / Path / Edit / New & add an entry for `C:\Program Files (x86)\GnuWin32\bin` / OK / OK to exit.
+- `refreshenv`

+Open a new PowerShell as Admin and run the echo target from the Makefile (in this root project folder):
+- `make help`

 ## Initial New Project Creation

 Create repo in GitHub cloud with no files.
 On local machine, open Git Bash in project folder (e.g., hundred-go):